theGeekist/stars/USAGE.md

 Back to main README: [README.md](README.md)

 This project ships a single CLI named `gk-stars`.
-Below is a practical guide to what each command does, why you would run it, and small examples that you can copy and paste.
+Below is a practical guide to what each command does, why you would run it, and small examples you can copy and paste.

 ---

 ## Environment

-Set these before running the CLI.
+Set these before running the CLI:

 - `GITHUB_TOKEN`
-  Required for reading your GitHub Stars Lists and for applying list updates.
+  Required for reading your GitHub Stars Lists and applying list updates.

 - `OLLAMA_MODEL`
   Local model name for all LLM work.
 Example `llama3.1:8b`.